dsgibbons/shap/docs/index.rst

 **New contributors are very welcome** so please feel free to get involved, for example by submitting PRs or opening issues!

-We are eager to build a broad pool of maintainers, to avoid having a single person responsible for the entire repostitory.
+We are eager to build a broad pool of maintainers, to avoid having a single person responsible for the entire repository.
 This repo adopts a *liberal contribution governance model*, where project decisions are based on a consensus seeking process.
 For more information, see `here <https://medium.com/the-node-js-collection/healthy-open-source-967fa8be7951>`_.

 Installation
 ============